Vaginal Health Interventions for Community State Type (CST) 4

 How to make antibiotics work for bacterial vaginosis (BV)

-Antibiotics are the most commonly prescribed intervention if you are experiencing symptoms of BV [5] [6].
 However, antibiotics are not the “golden standard” for BV since up to 80% of women report recurrence within three months [5] [6].

 We recommend combining an antibiotic treatment with probiotics, diet, and lifestyle interventions to achieve the best possible results:

-• Select a probiotic with Lactobacillus: Clinical studies have shown that combining antibiotic treatment with probiotics, have better outcomes and lower recurrence rates [7].
+Clinical studies have shown that combining antibiotic treatment with probiotics, have better outcomes and lower recurrence rates [7].

-• Make changes in diet that support vaginal health: Food choices, micronutrients, and even common kitchen spices can help manage vaginal infection, including BV and yeast infection.
+Food choices, micronutrients, and even common kitchen spices can help manage vaginal infections, including BV and yeast infections.
+To find out more, grab our tips on dietary interventions for vaginal health.

-• Practice vaginal hygiene that supports your microbiome: From unscented toilet paper and cotton undies to microbiome-safe sex, here are 10 tips to help you care for your vaginal microbiome.
+From unscented toilet paper and cotton undies to microbiome-safe sex, here are 10 tips to help you care for your vaginal microbiome.

 Fortunately, antibiotics for BV are usually applied directly to your vagina.
 This limits their negative influence on other microbiome communities, such as your gut microbiome.